 The government is both a republic and a monarchy, though an elected one.
-The head of state is called the Pañghulo, usually translated as "President".
+The head of state is called the Pañghulo, usually translated as "President", though in practice essentially an elected monarch as the Pañghulo (theoretically) rules for life.
 The Pañghulo's powers have been reduced since the fall of the SNORist regime.
 The Prime Minister governs the day-to-day business of government.

 The boundaries of the rajjaos compared to the provinces and regions *here* are as follows:

-- The Majarajjao of Bornei consists of Parts of Northwestern tip of Bornei.
+- The Majarajjao of Bornei consists of the Sultanate of Brunei, Sarawak, the western part of Sabah, and most of Indonesian Kalimantan except for North and West Kalimantan of *here*.
 Capital at Cota Bato de Bornei (Bandar Seri Begawan *here*).